Ultimate Guide to Care for A Beefsteak Begonia (A Begonia Erythrophylla)

 Wondering how to properly tend to this plant?

-7 Easy Steps for Care of Begonia Ery
+7 Easy Steps to Care For A Beefsteak Begonia

 Beefsteak begonia enjoys basking under medium to bright lighting.
 However, you should not let it sit in direct sunlight.
 Too intense lighting can scorch and damage its leaves.
 Thus, always remember to give it rather indirect or filtered lighting.